Shenzhen tasked with leading biotech innovation in Greater Bay Area

 All Clarivate Analytics websites use cookies to improve your online experience.
 They were placed on your computer when you launched this website.
 You can change your cookie settings through your browser.

-SHENZHEN, China – Ever since Chinese President Xi Jinping visited Shenzhen last month, the southern city has been tasked with developing itself into an innovation powerhouse.
+SHENZHEN, China – Ever since Chinese President Xi Jinping visited Shenzhen in October, the southern city has been tasked with developing itself into an innovation powerhouse.
 Biotech veterans now see Shenzhen, designated China’s first special economic zone in 1980 and a symbol of its opening up, as a biotech innovation hub that will take Chinese innovation overseas.